alelken/website/README.md

 ## Job Applications with Firestore and MongoDB

 Job applications are written directly to Firestore.
-Uploaded resumes are sent to an API that stores them in MongoDB and returns a URI.
-That URI is saved alongside the application record in Firestore.
+When a user uploads a resume, the app first reads a MongoDB upload URI from a Firestore `config` document.
+The file is then posted to that URI and the returned link is saved alongside the application record in Firestore.

 Copy `.env.example` to `.env` and fill in your Firebase project credentials.
-Set `VITE_RESUME_UPLOAD_ENDPOINT` to the URL of the upload API handling the MongoDB storage.
+Firestore should contain a document at `config/mongodb` with a field `uri` pointing to the upload location.